 While typically, hail damage is covered by homeowner’s insurance in most States, in some coastal regions, hail coverage is not guaranteed.
 In hurricane or windstorm-prone areas, you may need a separate windstorm deductible, which can range between one and ten percent of the dwelling coverage.
 In some cases, instead of a separate deductible, the coverage is limited and the premiums are increased.

-In this article from June 2021, you can find information on filing a hail claim.
+In this article, you can find information on filing a hail claim.

-Insurance is always good to have but it’s not a solution for preventing damage.
+Insurance is always a good idea, but it’s not a solution for preventing damage.

 Favorable consideration would be to apply resilience strategies to your home.